 Nonguardian dogs have an equally important role on a small farm: using their herding instincts to keep livestock in line.
 Border Collies (pictured) are hailed as the best sheepherding breed in the world, using stalking movements and an intense gaze to guide sheep in a desired direction.
 Border Collies are comfortable working long hours on rugged terrain but are also affectionate and make great companion dogs.
 Australian Cattle Dogs, as their name implies, were bred to herd cattle in the outback of Australia.
 It’s believed that crossing the dingo, Kelpie, Dalmatian and Highland Collie created the breed.
 The result is a working dog with the strength and stamina to control cattle across large rangelands.
 They have a strong work ethic and make excellent four-legged farmhands.
 The breed can also form strong bonds with their owners and are suitable as pets.

-This recipe originally appeared in the July/August 2016 issue of Hobby Farms.
+This story originally appeared in the July/August 2016 issue of Hobby Farms.